ishh97/S47_Ishita_Capstone_Sparkl/README.md

 Day 3:- Creating a basic UI for my application.

-Day 4:- Connecting server from the database.
+Day 4:- Connecting server from the database and Creating Schemas.

+Day 5:- Deploying the Frontend on cloudflare and Backend on Render.